mongodb/chatbot/docs/docs/server/conversations.md

   conversation before you can send messages to the chatbot.
 - `POST /conversations/:conversationId/messages` sends a message to the chatbot, and gets a response back.
-- `POST /conversations/:conversationId/messages/:messageId/rating` rates a
+- `POST /conversations/:conversationId/messages/:messageId/rating` rates an
+  assistant message in the conversation.
+- `POST /conversations/:conversationId/messages/:messageId/comment` adds a user
-  message in the conversation.
+  comment to an assistant message in the conversation.

 For more information on these endpoints, refer to the [API Specification](openapi).